All Nations Football: Finsbury Football 5-a-side Rules

 • All players must abide by the code of conduct as set out on the All Nations website.

-• All players must have signed their team’s waiver before playing a match.
+• All captains must have signed their team’s waiver before playing in the All Nations League.

-• Players must wear appropriate footwear (AstroTurf boots/trainers not studs or blades) and jewellery must be removed or taped up.
+• Players must wear appropriate footwear (AstroTurf boots/trainers/moulds – no metal studs or blades) and jewellery must be removed or taped up.

 • All decisions made by the referee will stand and should be respected by players.
 Scenarios will occur that fall outside the scope of this set of rules.
 The referee will govern decisions made in relation to those scenarios as they see fit in accordance with the philosophy of The All Nations and in the interests of fairness and enjoyment for players and teams.